robert2100-08-16/Sphere-Space-Station-Earth-ONE-and-Beyond/sphere-space-station-earth-one-and-beyond.md

 lang: EN
 ---

-### 8.4.1 Appendix A: Abstract – Sphere Space Station Earth ONE and Beyond
+### 8.4.Appendix A: Abstract – Sphere Space Station Earth ONE and Beyond
 *Date: 2025-08-08*

 The *Sphere Space Station Earth ONE & Beyond* project presents a comprehensive vision for a sustainable, modular, and expandable orbital habitat designed to serve as a cornerstone for humanity’s long-term presence in space.